annakijas1/rebalancing-music-canon/_texts/al-ahmad-on_the_bright_side.md

 document:
 ---

-In *On the Bright side: for trumpet and piano.* King Of Prussia : Theodore Presser Co.
+In *On the Bright side: for trumpet and piano.* King Of Prussia: Theodore Presser Co.
 2023.

 **Instrumentation summary**: trumpet (1), piano (1)